-7. STATEMENT OF REASONS
+8. STATEMENT OF REASONS

-Description of the development The proposed development is for Reconfiguring a Lot (one into three lots) Reasons for Decision a) The proposed reconfiguration does not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015; b) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; c) The proposed development does not compromise the relevant State Planning Policy; and d) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Rural Zone; Access, Parking and Transport Code; Filling and Excavation Code; Landscape Code; Reconfiguring a Lot Code; Stormwater Management Code; and Water and Sewer Code.
-Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these.
-Matters prescribed by The State Planning Policy - Part E; regulation The Central Queensland Regional Plan; The Rockhampton Region Planning Scheme 2015.
-The common material, being the material submitted with the application.
+Description of the development The proposed development is for a Material Change of Use for a Utility Installation (waste management service) and an Environmentally Relevant Activity (ERA 62 Threshold 1 (b), 1 (c) and 1 (d)) Reasons for Decision a) Assessment of the development against the relevant planning scheme codes demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, or local character and amenity.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Telecommunications, Facilities and Utilities Code; Access, Parking And Transport Code; Filling and Excavation Code; Landscape Code; Stormwater Management Code; and Water and Sewer Code.
+Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and wholly complies without exception.
+Matters prescribed by regulation The Rockhampton Region Planning Scheme 2015; and The common material, being the material submitted with the application.

-8. APPEAL RIGHTS
+9. APPEAL RIGHTS